leifmariposa/vscode-my-files/README.md

-# special-open-file README
+# my-files README

-This is the README for your extension "special-open-file".
+This is the README for your extension "my-files".
 After writing up a brief description, we recommend including the following sections.

 ## Features